deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/vllm_user_guide.md

 ## Quantization Support

-The quantization techniques supported in vLLM 0.7.3 are listed [here](https://docs.vllm.ai/en/v0.7.3/quantization/supported_hardware.html).
+The quantization techniques supported in vLLM 0.8.4 are listed [here](https://docs.vllm.ai/en/v0.8.4/quantization/supported_hardware.html).

 We recommend that regardless of which quantization technique you are using that you pre-quantize the model.
 Runtime quantization adds additional overhead to the endpoint startup time.
 Depending on the quantization technique, this can be significant overhead.
-If you are using a pre-quantized model, you should not set any quantization specific configurations. vLLM will deduce the quantization from the model config, and apply optimizations at runtime.
+If you are using a pre-quantized model, you should not set any quantization-specific configurations. vLLM will deduce the quantization from the model config, and apply optimizations at runtime.
 If you explicitly set the quantization configuration for a pre-quantized model, it limits the optimizations that vLLM can apply.